-Estheticians, and Barbers can expect to stand for long periods.
+Estheticians, Barbers, industry Instructors can expect to stand for long periods.
 Since so many of their activities involve the use of arms and hands, professionals should take steps to ensure proper physical conditioning and rest periods.
-Further, career Cosmetologists, Estheticians and Barbers may find it necessary to work long hours, sometimes missing breaks, and meals.
-It is not unusual for Cosmetologists, Estheticians, and Barbers to work more than 8 hours a day and/or more than 5 days a week - although these are the exceptions rather than the rule.
+Additionally, beauty industry career professionals may find it necessary to work long hours, sometimes missing breaks, and meals.
+It is not unusual for individuals working in the beauty industry to work more than 8 hours a day and/or more than 5 days a week although these are the exceptions rather than the rule.